Alex7Li/DataStories/final-project-final.md

 <div class="flourish-embed flourish-heatmap" data-src="visualisation/12829168"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Features implemented based on grader feedback of part 2

+First, I tried to add a story of a contestant named Andrew.
+However, something about trying to follow a user through the analysis just felt strange to me in this context.
+Every time I wrote the name andrew, it just felt like I was introducing an artificial person and trying to force an unnatrual story.
+It felt more natural to write a story that followed the journey of [the reader].

+Next, I added context for readers unfamiliar with comp programming by providing an example rating and a graph of the rating distribution.
+This along with a paragraph about percentiles makes it more clear what a rating of 2100 is, and everyone knows what we are talking about.
+It does take up a bunch of space, but the problem is fun so I think it's worth it.
+In fact, the graph is not my own but the color scheme is consistent and it works well so there is no reason to redesign it.

+Finally, I checked the sources for all the images and put citations in the bottom (other than the free images from shorthand, which includes the neccessary citation.)

+## Bonus feature: Don't crash on mobile

+When giving some user interviews, I learned that my site crashes on mobile.
+Why?
+Because the flourish charts are massive.

+So, I subsampled the data to be 1000 points per grouping.
+I think the resulting charts don't look as good, but it does not crash on my phone and loads a bit faster, so it's a worthy tradeoff, since I plan to add the site to a blog article later.

 ## Audience

 The target audience is people who are interested in improving their skills at competitive programming and practicing in the future.